MSiorr/Arkanoid/README.md

 ## Notes

-The game has basic mechanics.
+The game has only a few basic mechanics

 To play, you must first create a level and load it.